 So I asked Prof Joel Dave, the endocrinologist (diabetes specialist) on our Panel of Experts, for some advice.
-He agreed that diarrhoea or stomach upsets are a common side-effect of Type 2 diabetes medication, and had a few suggestions to offer.
+He agreed that diarrhea or stomach upsets are a common side-effect of Type 2 diabetes medication, and had a few suggestions to offer.
 He said:

 Taking your medication with meals or immediately after